FAQ

 Do you offer discounts for groups?

-There are no group rates for our SpecialEvents.
-Any bus or tour group make a reservation for any Special Event or First Class for the October Fall Foliage rides, please note there will be a 30% nonrefundable down payment required at the time the reservation is made.
+There are no group rates for our Special Events.
+Any bus or tour group making advance reservations for any Special Event, or First Class for the October Fall Foliage rides, there is a 30% nonrefundable down payment required.

 -